Frequently Asked Questions

 A: An endowment agreement.
 This agreement between the donor and the university permanently defines the purpose of the fund.
 The agreement also outlines Duke’s standard procedures for managing endowment funds.

 Q: Whose name is on the endowment?

-A: You can name an endowment for yourself, your family, your friend, your favorite professor, your company – the choice is yours.
+A: You can name an endowment for yourself, your family, your friend, your favorite former professor, your company – the choice is yours.
 Your endowment will be recorded as “The [Name of Your Choice] Endowment Fund.”